vardrop/KWEngine2/README.md

 # KWEngine2
 Rework of my first OpenGL based C# game engine.
-Will be work in progress for a very long time.
+See https://www.kwengine.de for more information.